bsstibich/Weight-Picker/README.md

 # Weight-Picker
-Practice Kivy app to pick weights for a barbell workout.
+Practice Android Kivy app to pick weights for a barbell workout.